Optimized Memory Tagging on AmpereOne Processors: MTE Considerations For datacenter SoCs

 Multi-tenancy introduces complexities concerning co-located tenants' use of the MTE feature.
 Unlike the homogeneous environment of a handheld device, where a phone provider has control over MTE usage across the software stack, a cloud environment would enable each tenant to independently configure MTE for their respective software images.
 From the SoC perspective, enabling MTE for even a single tenant requires the SoC to operate under the assumption that all allocation tags are potentially valid and must be preserved during memory writes.
-Although tagged memory pages are explicitly identified in page tables in the ARM MTE architecture, commercial operating systems allow for physical memory to be mapped by multiple page tables.
+Although tagged memory pages are explicitly identified in page tables in the ARM MTE architecture, commercial operating systems allow for physical memory to be mapped by multiple page tables. \autoref{tagged_and_nontagged_mapping} illustrates a scenario in which a physical address can be mapped into the address spaces of two different processes, one mapping with tagging enabled and the other without tagging.
+The first mapping at virtual address A in process 1 could be used to instantiate a valid set of tag values associated with the physical address space.
+A PE walking the page tables for virtual address Y in process 2 cannot assume that the target physical address does not have valid tag, even though the page table mapping indicates as such.
 Consequently, the SoC cannot solely rely on page table tagging attributes to determine tag preservation, and must conservatively maintain all tag values.
-This conservative approach can potentially introduce a performance overhead impacting all co-located tenants.
-Given that various virtual machine (VM) profiles offered by cloud service providers include performance guarantees, it is critical for SoC implementations to minimize MTE-induced overhead, typically aiming for single-digit percentage performance impact.
+This conservative approach can potentially introduce performance overheads impacting all co-located tenants.
+Given that various virtual machine profiles offered by cloud service providers include performance guarantees, it is critical for SoC implementations to minimize MTE-induced overhead, typically aiming for single-digit percentage performance impact.